Beyond-jQuery/book/manuscript/attributes.md

 ### Finding elements using attribute names _and_ values {#attribute-names-and-values}

 Sometimes locating an element or group of elements by attribute name alone is not sufficient.
 You may want to, for example, locate all password input fields, in which case you would need to find all `<input>` elements with a `type` attribute of "password".
-Or perhaps you need to located all anchor elements that link to a specific endpoint, in which case you'd need to key on the desired value of the `href` attribute of all `<a>` elements.
+Or perhaps you need to locate all anchor elements that link to a specific endpoint, in which case you'd need to key on the desired value of the `href` attribute of all `<a>` elements.

 To setup our jQuery and web API examples, let's use the following HTML and state that our goal is to locate all anchors that link to the ajax-form web component documentation page.